Have you ever been curious to know if you can spin dog hair into yarn?

 I once wove a blanket out of the wool from my dog, Granite.
 It was wonderful beyond words.
-Elegant, soft, feather light, and incredibly warm, it went camping with me many times and was tucked around my perpetually cold-in-a-sleeping-bag body for extra warmth.
+Elegant, soft, feather-light, and incredibly warm, it went camping with me many times and was tucked around my perpetually cold-in-a-sleeping-bag body for extra warmth.
 It kept my legs and toes warm on the couch on winter evenings.
 It wrapped around me as a shawl for more than a few walks down the long drive at the ranch.
 After a few years of use, though, I noticed my Granite blanket was damaged in some places.
 I thought maybe it was wool moths, but the holes were different.
 All the damage went one direction, like tears that were 1″ to 7″ long, following the weft threads.
 The warp threads on my precious dog wool blanket were beginning to disintegrate.
 Even though they hadn’t been under any more stress than the weft threads since coming off the loom, the tension from the original weaving had weakened the warp yarn enough that the damage showed up years later. ~the story of making the Granite Blanket can be found in the Spin-Off Winter 1993 issue

 How much do I need?

 This depends on many factors.
 It may be worth considering just handing over Fido’s bag o’ fur to your handspinner and asking her to make as much as possible.
 Then you can plan what to make depending on the amount of yarn.
-But if you prefer to plan that ahead, here’s some things to think about.
+But if you prefer to plan that ahead, here are some things to think about.